Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speed up the implementation of key and urgent projects of the electricity industry

-For power source projects expected to be completed and put into operation in 2025, such as Nam Cum 4 Hydropower Plant, Hoa Binh MR, Nhon Trach 3, Nhon Trach 4, Vung Ang II, Quang Trach I (with unit 1 expected to be connected to the grid on September 2, 2025), the Ministry of Industry and Trade and the People's Committees of the provinces need to direct and urge investors to speed up the progress so that they can be put into operation 3 to 6 months earlier.
+For power source projects expected to be completed and put into operation in 2025, such as Nam Cum 4 Hydropower Plant, Hoa Binh MR, Nhon Trach 3, Nhon Trach 4, Vung Ang II, Quang Trach I (with Unit 1 expected to be connected to the grid on September 2, 2025), the Ministry of Industry and Trade and the People's Committees of the provinces need to direct and urge investors to speed up the progress so that they can be put into operation 3 to 6 months earlier.
 Investors must have a clear commitment on the progress and specific operation time, and send a report to the Ministry of Industry and Trade before January 20, 2025.

-For power source projects expected to be completed in the 2026-2030 period, including projects under construction such as Na Duong II, Quang Trach I, An Khanh - Bac Giang, Long Phu I, Hiep Phuoc phase 1, as well as projects that have investors and are preparing Feasibility Study Reports such as LNG Quang Ninh, LNG Thai Binh, Quang Trach II, Hai Lang phase 1, BOT Son My I, BOT Son My II, Bac Lieu, Long An I, O Mon II, III, IV..., the Ministry of Industry and Trade and the People's Committees of the provinces need to direct investors to urgently complete procedures to start construction and speed up progress.
+For power source projects expected to be completed in the period 2026-2030, including projects under construction such as Na Duong II, Quang Trach I, An Khanh - Bac Giang, Long Phu I, Hiep Phuoc phase 1, as well as projects that have investors and are preparing Feasibility Study Reports such as LNG Quang Ninh, LNG Thai Binh, Quang Trach II, Hai Lang phase 1, BOT Son My I, BOT Son My II, Bac Lieu, Long An I, O Mon II, III, IV..., the Ministry of Industry and Trade and the People's Committees of the provinces need to direct investors to urgently complete procedures to start construction and speed up progress.
 Investors also need to commit to a specific operating time, striving to complete 1 to 2 years earlier than planned.
 If necessary, the Ministry of Industry and Trade needs to study and propose appropriate mechanisms and policies to ensure these projects are implemented on schedule, especially in the 2026-2028 period.

 In addition, the Ministry of Industry and Trade must focus on directing the implementation and completion of investment work for the Ninh Thuan Nuclear Power Plant project within 5 years.